Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

 \subsection{Token Routing (TR) via Alignability Gating}

-In the universal targeted setting, enforcing token-wise alignment equally across all source patches is unreliable, since a single perturbation must generalize across diverse images and thus cannot preserve instance-specific cues; as a result, indiscriminate alignment tends to create spurious correspondences and noisy supervision.
+In the universal targeted setting, enforcing token-wise alignment equally across all source patches is unreliable, since a single perturbation must generalize across diverse images and thus cannot preserve instance-specific cues.
+As a result, indiscriminate alignment at the token level tends to create spurious correspondences and noisy supervision.

-\textbf{Exploit what aligns, preserve the rest.} To this end, we propose \textbf{Token Routing (TR)}, which recognizes that not all source tokens are equally informative for learning a universal perturbation.
-For a given adversarial source crop, only a subset of tokens exhibits structural or semantic compatibility with the target.
+\textbf{Exploit what aligns.} To this end, we propose \textbf{Token Routing (TR)}, which recognizes that not all source tokens are equally informative for learning a universal perturbation.
+For a given adversarial source view, only a subset of tokens exhibits structural or semantic compatibility with the target.
 By emphasizing these alignable tokens, TR provides stable and transferable supervision by explicitly guiding the model to focus on the most relevant features.
-Meanwhile, the remaining tokens are constrained to stay close to their original source counterparts $v_\mathrm{{os}}=v({\bm{x}})$, preventing them from pulling $\bm{\delta}$ toward trivial or noisy patterns.